🥽 General Combat Guidelines

 "Tests of strength" should be avoided.
 If you find your weapon or shield locked up against an opponent's weapon or shield, the correct action is to disengage, not have a shoving match.
 A good rule of thumb is that if your weapons/shields have been in nonstop contact for a three count, you are probably engaging in a test of strength and should both disengage.

 You should not grab or otherwise hold on to any opponent's weapon, shield, gear, or body during combat.
-You may grab allies (or place a hand on their shoulder and call “Carrying!”) for the purposes of doing things like dragging a wounded ally to safety.
+You may place a hand on an ally’s shoulder and call “Carrying!” for the purposes of doing things like dragging a wounded ally to safety.
+If you have prenegotiated such things with a player, you may physically grab or carry them.
 Incidental contact is likely to happen, but you should not engage in wrestling matches during combat or try to rip someone's weapon or shield out of their hands.

 You should maintain control of your weapon and shield at all times.
 If you drop an item for any reason, you should pick it up as quickly as possible to avoid creating a tripping hazard.
 If you drop an item in the midst of a chaotic melee it is appropriate to call "hold" while you retrieve the item.
 This does not apply to thrown weapons.